Self-Supervised Learning for Recommender Systems: A Survey

 \subsection{Pros and Cons}

-Due to the flexibility to augment data and set pretext tasks, contrastive methods expand rapidly in recent years and reach most recommendation topics.
-Although there have been no reports showing that the contrastive SSR has overwhelming advantages over other SSR paradigms, it has shown remarkable effectiveness on improving recommendation with lightweight architectures.
-However, it is often compromised by the \textbf{unknown criterion for high-quality data augmentations} \cite{tian2020makes}.
+Due to the flexibility to augment data and set pretext tasks, contrastive methods expand rapidly in recent years and reach out most recommendation topics.
+While contrastive SSR has shown remarkable effectiveness in improving recommendation with lightweight architectures, it is often compromised by \textbf{the unknown criterion for high-quality data augmentations} \cite{tian2020makes}.
 Existing contrastive methods are mostly based on arbitrary data augmentations and are selected by trial-and-error.
 There have been neither rigorous understanding of how and why they work nor rules or guidelines clearly telling what good augmentations are for recommendation.
-Besides, some common augmentations, which were considered to be useful, recently even have been proved to has a negative impact on the recommendation performance \cite{yu2021graph}.
-As such, without knowing what augmentations are informative, the contrastive task may fall short of expectation.
+In addition, some common augmentations, which were considered useful, recently even have been proved having a negative impact on recommendation performance \cite{yu2021graph}.
+As a result, without knowing what augmentations are informative, the contrastive task may fail.